 Brasov has a big range of accommodations to choose from, from beautiful privately-rented apartments to nice hotels.
 And the prices are very reasonable!
 If you ever wanted to stay at a really nice place without spending a fortune, Brasov is a good place to do that.

 Here are some of the best-rated hotels in the best location for all budgets (this is quite relative since even the most expensive hotels are very affordable, especially in the lower season):

 - $$$$ Vila Katharina.

 - $$$ CASA CHITIC -HOTEL.

 - $$ Residence Hirscher.

-- $ Safrano Palace (extremely popular, well-rated, and great-value accommodation).
+- $ Safrano Palace (extremely popular, great-value accommodation).

 TIP: If you are looking to spend a more relaxing holiday or a weekend getaway in Brasov, take a look at Grand Hotel Belvedere a bit outside the city center.
 It’s also an excellent choice for those traveling by car (free easy parking) and families with children (indoor pool).

 About the author: Romanian travel writer Andrea from TravelTasteFeel has been to Brasov many times, in different seasons, and explored the city on foot from corner to corner.
 In this guide, she selected the most interesting landmarks and top things to do in Brasov for first-time visitors.
 All the recommendations in the article are based on her personal experience.

 TIP: If you are visiting Bucharest on this trip as well, be sure to check our Bucharest guides below.
 One of them covers all the musts, and the other one takes you a bit off the beaten path.
 Take a look!